waikato-llm/huggingface_transformers/4.40.2_cuda12.1_langchain/README.md

 * `kb_interactive` - for interactively querying the knowledge base of documents
 * `kb_redis` - for querying the knowledge base of documents via Redis

+When using Redis, make sure to include `--net=host` in your command-line when spinning up the docker image.

 ## Permissions